furybee/chrome-tab-modifier/README.md

 ## How it works?

-Each time you open an URL, the extension tries to match the URL with your settings and do the job.
+Each time you open a page, the script tries to match the URL with your settings, and does the job.
 Attention, the first match is used, the other ones will be ignored.

 ## Options preview